Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 ## Primer on Haskell {#sec:purely_functional_primer}
 With our theoretical background on some of the core concepts of purely functional programming languages, we can move on to a specific one in the category, namely Haskell.
 Haskell is a lazy-evaluated purely functional programming, that was a unification of several research projects and attempts at lazily-evaluated languages, made by the Haskell working group in around 1990.

 Haskell is strongly statically typed, and features a type system with type inference.
-This means that type annotations are not required, except to resolve ambiquity for the type system when multiple typing judgements are valid.
+This means that type annotations are not required, except to resolve ambiguity for the type system when multiple typing judgements are valid.
 That said, it is still common practice to annotate functions with type signatures, as they very much help documenting the code.

 \ \